Did Netflix’s "African Queens" Race-Bend Cleopatra? (And Does It Matter?)

 “Why shouldn’t Cleopatra be a melanated sister?
 And why do some people need Cleopatra to be white?” inquired Queen Cleopatra’s director in an open letter published in Variety.
 “Her proximity to whiteness seems to give her value, and for some Egyptians it seems to really matter….Perhaps, it’s not just that I’ve directed a series that portrays Cleopatra as Black, but that I have asked Egyptians to see themselves as Africans, and they are furious at me for that.
 I am okay with this.”

 “So, was Cleopatra Black?
-We don’t know for sure, but we can be certain she wasn’t white like Elizabeth Taylor,” Gharavi continued in the letter..
-“We need to have a conversation with ourselves about our colorism, and the internalized white supremacy that Hollywood has indoctrinated us with.
+We don’t know for sure, but we can be certain she wasn’t white like Elizabeth Taylor,” Gharavi continued in the letter...
+“We need to have a conversation with ourselves about our colourism, and the internalised white supremacy that Hollywood has indoctrinated us with.

 Ultimately, the focus of Queen Cleopatra shouldn’t be on the pharaoh's skin tone or the kink of her hair — we should be more fascinated by the portrayal of her political prowess and leadership over Egypt at a critical point in its timeline.
 Per its director’s own admission, the project is meant to be a “re-imagining” of Egypt’s history, a feminist celebration of a woman in power whose rule changed everything.
 Unfortunately, Gharavi's intentions aren’t quite landing; as usual, anti-Blackness is getting in the way.